Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: Moduli of objects in the Fukaya category

 is defined by projection of coefficient rings.
 Taking the inverse limit over $E_i$, we obtain an $A_{\infty}$ structure on $\Omega^{*}(L; \Lambda_0)$.
-By passing to the canonical model (i.e. applying a filtered version of the homological perturbation lemma \cite{Kad}), we can reduce this $A_{\infty}$ structure to $H^{*}(L; \Lambda_0)$. \begin{assumption} The contribution of every relative homotopy class of discs to the differential on $ H^{1}(L; \Lambda_0)$ vanishes. \end{assumption} Fukaya checks that any class $b \in H^{1}(L; U_{\Lambda})$ defines a deformed $A_{\infty}$ structure on this Floer complex.
-We therefore obtain an identification of the moduli space $\mathcal{Y}_{L} $ of simple objects of the Fukaya category supported on $L$ with its first cohomology with coefficients in $U_{\Lambda}$:
+By passing to the canonical model (i.e. applying a filtered version of the homological perturbation lemma \cite{Kad}), we can reduce this $A_{\infty}$ structure to $H^{*}(L; \Lambda_0)$.

-Let $L_{t}$ be a Hamiltonian path of Lagrangians in $X^0$ with vanishing Maslov class, and $J_{t}$ a family of almost complex structures on $X$ which we assume are fixed at infinity.
-Given bounding cochains for the Lagrangians $L_0$ and $L_1$, Fukaya constructs a map on the set of bounding cochains